f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   Boston-r10900-1(config-remote-server-10.255.0.142)# exit
   Boston-r10900-1(config)# commit

-System Settings via the GUI
+System Settings via the WebUI
 ===========================

-You can configure the DNS and Time settings from the GUI if preferred.
+You can configure the DNS and Time settings from the WebUI if preferred.
 DNS is configured under **System Settings > DNS**.
 Here you can add DNS lookup servers, and optional search domains.
 This will be needed for the rSeries appliance to resolve hostnames that may be used for external services like ntp, authentication servers, licensing, or to reach iHealth for qkview uploads.

 .. image:: images/initial_setup_of_rseries_platform_layer/image3.png
   :align: center